-The course is divided in lectures, 90 hours Biology and 10 hours Medical Genetics.
-The professor uses educational tools such as presentations organized in powerpoint files with explanatory diagrams, illustrations and images which are taken from micrographies to describe the various cellular structures, and movies and animations to complement the processes described in class.
+The course is divided in lectures.
+The professor uses educational tools such as presentations organized in PowerPoint files with explanatory diagrams, illustrations and images which are taken from micrographies to describe the various cellular structures, and movies and animations to complement the processes described in class.
 The possibility of ongoing tests is provided for.
-Lectures on medical genetics will include theoretical lessons with power-point presentations and exercises (both in groups and alone).
+Lectures will include theoretical lessons with power-point presentations and exercises (both in groups and alone).
 The attendance at lectures is mandatory.